TheSmartMonkey/create-angular-app/src/app/README.md

 3. Go to `src\app\app-routing.module.ts` file

-4. Cut this line of code and add it to `src\app\public\public.routes.ts` then correct the import path
+4. Cut this line of code and add it to `src\app\public\public-routing.module.ts` then correct the import path

 ```typescript
 { path: 'login', loadChildren: () => import('./login/login.module').then(m => m.LoginModule) }